The Burst Sonic is solid performing electric toothbrush, that delivers ultimate value via the subscription service.

-On the base of the handle is a recess into which fits the proterbence on the charging stand.
-This is how the inductive charge is delivered through the the built in battery.
+On the base of the handle is a recess into which fits the protuberance on the charging stand.
+This is how the inductive charge is delivered through the built-in battery.
 This is the most common setup for electric toothbrushes.

 It is here on the base of the brush where it feels cheapest.
 A gloss black panel forms the base and is part of the seal to all the electronics inside.
 It just looks and feels a little lower grade than the rest of the handle.

-Whilst you don’t want to pretend your toothbrush is as submarine whilst in the bath, the splashes of water and rinsing under the tap or shower are no issue for the brush.
+Whilst you don’t want to pretend your toothbrush is as submarine whilst in the bath, the splashes of water and rinse under the tap or shower are no issue for the brush.